Skip to content

 Flying the Site

-PV Invest had no need for contracting a local drone services provider to fly the site as their team have been trained to be able to pilot drones themselves.
+PV Invest had no need for contracting a local drone services provider to fly the site as their team has been trained to pilot drones themselves.
 They flew a DJI Phantom 4 and used a mobile app to plan and automate the flight.
 Due to the size of the site (44.5ha), multiple flights were needed.
 Total flight setup and execution took about 2 hours.

 Because the map would be used for analysis and volume calculations it was important for the map/model to be accurately orientated in space.
 To ensure a high degree of accuracy, PV Invest used 16 ground control points (GCPs).